 - Purchasing school-owned instruments

-The school gives us a certain amount every year but we typically need to raise an additional $85,000 per year to cover the Band’s expenses.
+Our operating budget every year is typically between $100,000-$150,000 per year to cover the Band and Guard’s expenses.
 To pay these bills, the Band Parent Association raises funds throughout the year — e.g.

 - Band dues

 - Dues from membership in the Band Parent Association